FREE Paracord Survival Bracelet - 6-in-1, Military-Grade 500lb Paracord, Compass, Firestarter and WhistleClaim Now →

 If you plan on actually stashing a rifle or handgun, then packing it right is critical to protecting your investment.
 These bags help prevent rust and corrosion for up to 5 years.
 This is an alternative to packing a gun in cosmoline grease.
 While cosmoline works great and is used by the military, it takes a lot of work to clean off of guns so that they are usable.
 During a SHTF situation, cleaning a bunch of grease is going to be inconvenient for most people.

-Weapon Protection Bag with Zerust Rust Prevention and Protection 10" x 18" Plain Closure - Pack of 3
+10″ x 18″ Plain Closure Weapon Bag with Zerust Rust Prevention and Protection

 These bags are designed for small firearms and knives or multi-tools you are concerned will corrode if stashed for the long term.